Elgg/starter-project/README.md

 - for Elgg v3.3 use the branch 3.3
 - for Elgg v3.0, v3.1 or v3.2 use the branch 3.0
 - for Elgg v2.3 use the branch 2.x

+## Docker sample site

+You can spin up a sample site with `./docker-install.sh` on http://localhost:8080/